greenelab/deep-review/sections/04_study.md

 where the subset percentage ranged from 0.1 to 1%, which significantly outperformed logistic regression and distance-based outlier detection methods.
-However, they did not benchmark against random forests, which tend to be better with unbalanced data, or against the neural network itself, and their data was fairly low dimensional.
+However, they did not benchmark against random forests, which tend to be better with imbalanced data, and their data was fairly low dimensional.
 Future work will be needed to establish the utility of deep learning in cell subset identification, but the stunning improvements in image classification over the past 5 years [@tag:He2015_images] suggest that this goal will be achievable.

-The sheer quantity of “omic” information that can be obtained from each cell, as well as the number of cells in each dataset, uniquely position single-cell data to benefit from deep learning.
-In the future, lineage tracing could be revolutionized by using autoencoders to reduce the feature space of transcriptomic or variant data followed by algorithms to learn optimal cell differentiation trajectories [@tag:Qiu2017_graph_embedding], or by feeding cell morphology and movement into neural networks [@tag:Buggenthin2017_imaged_lineage].
+The sheer quantity of "omic" information that can be obtained from each cell, as well as the number of cells in each dataset, uniquely position single-cell data to benefit from deep learning.
+In the future, lineage tracing could be revolutionized by using autoencoders to reduce the feature space of transcriptomic or variant data followed by algorithms to learn optimal cell differentiation trajectories [@tag:Qiu2017_graph_embedding] or by feeding cell morphology and movement into neural networks [@tag:Buggenthin2017_imaged_lineage].
 Reinforcement learning algorithms [@tag:Silver2016_alphago] could be trained on the evolutionary dynamics of